Baizuo

 Baizuo (白左 (báizuǒ); lit. 'white left') is a derogatory Chinese neologism used to refer to Western liberals and leftists, especially in relation to refugee issues and social problems.
 The term originated in the 2010s and has since come into more frequent use by Chinese nationalists critical of Western liberal and leftist ideologies for their alleged over-tolerance to immigration issues and by netizens who agreed with Donald Trump's anti-immigration policies.
 The term has also begun being used in English by American conservatives.

 Etymology

-The word is made up of two Chinese morphemes, 白 (bái, "white") and 左 (zuǒ, "left").
+The word is made up of two Chinese morphemes, bai (白 (bái), "white") and zuo (左 (zuǒ), "left").
 Although the word is most commonly used in its literal sense, it can also be used to mean idiotic or morally naive liberals regardless of ethnicity.
 It is believed that the word came from China's netizens.
 An article from the Southern Metropolis Daily goes further, referring to the term as originating from a 2010 article, "The Fake Morality of the Western 'White Left' and the Chinese 'Patriotic Scientists, written by Li Shuo, a Renren Network user.
 He satirizes the foreign left-wing youths who came to China before 1949 to help the Chinese Communist Revolution while being sympathetic to communism.
 (Note: According to Li Shuo's original article, he refers to Erwin Engst and Joan Hinton.